raygun101/MarkupKit/README.md

         <LMSpacer/>
     </UIStackView>

-Note that `UIStackView` requires iOS 9 or later.
+`UIStackView` requires iOS 9 or later.

 ### UIScrollView
 MarkupKit adds the following property to `UIScrollView` to help simplify interaction with paged scroll views.